November 15, 2020

 - Use the easy Two-Bin recycling system at your nearest Recycling & Transfer Station.

 - Compost household greenwaste in your backyard or take it to the collection sites at the Recycling & Transfer Stations in Hilo, Kea‘au, Kealakehe (Kailua-Kona), Ke‘ei, Volcano, Waimea or the West Hawai‘i Organics Facility in Pu‘uanahulu.
 Backyard composting is easy and there are online workshops to help you get started.
 The greenwaste at the East and West Hawai‘i Organics Facilities is ground into mulch and is free for the public to pick up.

 - Take Household Hazardous Waste to the next collection event in your area.
 Collection days happen twice a year in Hilo and Kona and once a year in Pāhoa and Waimea.
 The collected waste is packed and shipped to a processing facility for safe and environmentally friendly treatment or disposal.
-The next HHW events are scheduled for the first Saturday in December in Hilo at the Hilo Recycling & Transfer Station and the second Saturday in December at the Kealakehe (Kailua-Kona) Recycling & Transfer Station.

 - Purchase products made from recycled materials.
 Close the loop.

 - Reduce waste by buying products with less packaging or recyclable packaging, purchase durable items rather than disposable ones.
 Buy rechargeable batteries, energy efficient LED lighting or repair/refurbish an item rather than buying a new one.